 The overall crime rate in Caputa is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Caputa doesn't have a public transportation system that people use for their commute.
+Caputa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Caputa ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.